semihyagcioglu/mspsp-qt/README.md

 mspsp-qt runs on Windows, other operating systems are currently not supported.

 Get mspsp-qt
 ----------
 You can download mspsp-qt using Git:

     $ git clone git://github.com/semihyagcioglu/mspsp-qt.git

 Dependencies
 ------------

 * [Qt](http://qt-project.org/) >= 5.0

 Road Map
 ------------
     - First version will include basic classes and general architecture to solve the problem.

 Copyright Info
 --------------
-Copyright (C) 2013 Semih Yagcioglu
+This software is licenced under the MIT License (MIT) Copyright (c) 2013 Semih Yağcıoğlu